-- Adams Lake Indian Band
+- Adams Lake Indian Band;

-- Neskonlith Indian Band
+- Neskonlith Indian Band;

 - Skwlāx te Secwepemcúlecw; and

-- Splatsín First Nation
+- Splatsín First Nation.

 The City recognizes that it exists on the un-ceded traditional territories of the Secwepemc people, who have resided here since time immemorial, and with whom we share the lands.
-The City acknowledges that human relationships to lands and place is an ancient indigenous practice that continues today.
+The City acknowledges that human relationships to lands and place is an ancient Indigenous practice that continues today.
+The City also recognizes those urban Indigenous people that have chosen to live off-reserve and away from their traditions and communities.

-The City recognizes the need for Truth and Reconciliation efforts, and engagement to build strong relationships with First Nations founded in respect and recognition of rights and title, governance and jurisdiction, culture, and heritage.
-The City recognizes the need to work to honor and strengthen connections and relationships with First Nations, and collaborate, cooperate and provide mutual support when needed or requested.
+The City recognizes the need for Truth and Reconciliation efforts and engagement to build strong relationships with First Nations founded in respect and recognition of rights and title, governance and jurisdiction, culture, and heritage.
+The City recognizes the need to work to honor and strengthen connections and relationships with First Nations, and collaborate, cooperate, and provide mutual support when needed or requested.
 The City commits to working together.